-Student must complete all required forms as designated by the Office of Financial Aid.
-A completed Free Application for Federal Student Aid (FAFSA) as well as a New York State TAP Grant application (for NY residents only) must be on file prior to the start of your first semester of attendance.
-Your award will not be posted to your account unless the above-mentioned forms have been completed and are on file with the Office of Financial Aid.
+Students must complete all required forms as designated by the Office of Financial Aid.
+A completed Free Application for Federal Student Aid (FAFSA), and a New York State TAP Grant application (for NY residents only) must be on file prior to the start of the student's first semester of attendance.
+The award will not be posted to the student's account unless the above-mentioned forms have been completed and are on file with the Office of Financial Aid.
 International student-athletes are exempt from the FAFSA requirement.